-This delicious dish was inspired by Johnna Albi and Catherine Walthers’ cookbook, Greens, Glorious Greens!
+This delicious dandelion greens dish was inspired by Johnna Albi and Catherine Walthers’ cookbook, Greens, Glorious Greens!

-If possible, use tender wild dandelion greens, but cultivated dandelion greens work fine too.
+If possible, use tender wild leaves, but cultivated dandelion greens work fine too.

 3 tablespoons tahini (sesame butter)